aydeeen/ajdinholjan/content/index.md

 <Sep size={12} />

 I am a passionate and results-driven front-end developer with a focus on building dynamic, user-friendly websites and web applications.
-With expertise in technologies such as JavaScript, React, Next, TypeScript, Tailwind, WordPress, WooCommerce, PHP, Alpine and Astro, I am committed to delivering high-quality, scalable solutions that align with both user needs and business objectives.
+With expertise in technologies such as JavaScript, React, Next, TypeScript, Tailwind, Webflow and WordPress, I am committed to delivering high-quality, scalable solutions that align with both user needs and business objectives.

 As a collaborative team player, I thrive in fast-paced environments and bring strong communication and problem-solving skills to every project.
 Dedicated to continuous learning, I invest over 20 hours each month exploring emerging tools and technologies, staying ahead of industry trends and maintaining a cutting-edge skillset.